How to Find Shopify Stores by App, Payment Method, or Tool

 Finding Shopify stores is easy.
 Finding the right ones is harder.
 The ones that actually need what you're selling.

 A store on Mailchimp but not Klaviyo is a chance to switch them over.
 A store running Meta Pixel but no email marketing app is leaving money on the table.
 A store using ReCharge already gets subscriptions.
+A store with Shop Pay and no visible third-party BNPL tool may be a checkout or payment-strategy lead.

 ScenarioWhat It Tells You